 Averett does not provide student options for married or family housing.
-Our traditional housing options are unavailable to students entering Averett for the first time that are 23 yrs of age or older.
-Students who are enrolled part-time (less than 12 credit hours) are not eligible to reside on campus unless approved by the Director of Residence Life.
-Any inquiries about Averett University's residency requirement should be directed to the Office of Housing and Residence Life by emailing <a href="mailto:hrtps://hrt
+Our traditional housing options are unavailable to students entering Averett for the first time that are 23 years of age or older.
+Students who are enrolled part-time (less than 12 credit hours) are not eligible to reside on campus unless approved by the Director of Housing and Residence Life.
+Any inquiries about Averett University's residency requirement should be directed to the Office of Housing and Residence Life by emailing hrl@averett.edu.